A barretina is a

 traditionally red or purple.
 In variants, it was worn by people in various

 cultures around the Mediterranean Sea, like Catalonia, Valencia, Ibiza,

 Provence, Corsica, Sicily, Sardinia and parts of the Balkans and Portugal.

-everyday life, but it is still used in folklore dances, or as a symbol of Catalan
+everyday life, but it is regularly used in folklore dances, or as a symbol of Catalan

 identity.
 Pablo Picasso and Salvador Dalí were great advocates for the barretina.
 And recently, there has been resurgence

-South Pacific Berets stocks barretines from two traditional manufacturers from Catalonia; made according to age old tradition in 100% wool, showing artisan craftsmanship and offering great comfort.
+South Pacific Berets stocks barretines from three traditional manufacturers from Catalonia; made according to age old tradition in acrylic or 100% natural wool, "nude" or fully lined, showing artisan craftsmanship and offering great comfort.